DevJamesC/UnityEditorAudioPlayer/MadboyStudios/EditorAudioPlayerPlugin/README.md

 Notes
 1. When selecting a sound file, unity does some inital loading and caching when queuing up the playlist.
-This is usually instantanious with single files, but will induce lag or freezing on large selections when selected for the first time.
+This is usually instantanious with single files, but will induce some lag or freezing on large selections when selected for the first time.